-Dating is similar to trying on a pair of new shoes.
-You try them on and walk around a bit to see how they feel.
-If they squeeze your toes or hurt your soles, you’ll take them off and select a different pair instead.
-When you finally find the perfect shoes that feel comfortable, you buy them.
-The process of dating is nearly an identical.
-You meet someone, test the waters with common interests and casual flirting and then if all goes well you date that person.
-I always thought this concept was simple, straightforward.
-But I was terribly wrong – it’s complicated and messy.
-There is much more to buying a pair of shoes or choosing to date someone.
-What happens down the road when the shoes start to feel tight and uncomfortable?
-Are you supposed to just toss them out?
-Regardless of all the memories you made while you had them?
+Dating is similar to trying on shoes.
+You try on a pair and walk around to see how they feel.
+If they squeeze your toes or hurt your soles, you remove them and try a different size or kind.
+When you find a comfortable pair of shoes, you buy them.
+Dating is identical.
+You meet someone, test the waters and if all goes well you date that person.
+This concept always appeared simple, but I was wrong: it’s messy and complicated because there’s a lot more to buying shoes/choosing to date someone.
+What happens down the road when the shoes feel tight and uncomfortable?
+Are you supposed to toss them out, regardless of the memories you made while you had them?
 How do you know when it’s time to let go?

 I think I’ve been wearing shoes that are too tight for a long time, but I can’t seem to let them go.
 How do you get rid of a pair of shoes you’ve become so emotionally, physically and mentally attached to?
 The answer: You won’t be able to without heartbreak.

 Then there’s the idea of other shoes.
 There will be many pairs that appear while you’re wearing the pair you originally purchased.
 You may think, “Hey, those are really nice.
 Maybe I should try them on and see how they feel.”
 What happens if you want another pair while still wearing the pair you have on?
 Is it possible to be in love with two pairs of shoes at once?
 Each pair is different and each pair could offer you different forms of love.